Veeranji49/learn-core-java/README.md

     A Library is a collection of pre-defined programs of a language.

 ### Datatypes :
-    The datatypes represents the type of data that we store into the memory.
+    The Datatypes represents the type of data that we store into the memory.

 ### Types of Datatypes :
 #### Primitive :